 The cost to return books by mail to the Goucher library will be the student's responsibility as will be the payment of any fees incurred for local library services.
 A state resident may use a public university's library collection at no charge.

 The MFA program takes advantage of Goucher's extensive technological resources, such as the GoucherLearn course management system and the WebEx synchronous meeting system to foster greater student, peer and mentor interactions.
 Email lists and Web-based discussion groups will be available to each MFA student and faculty member.
 No prerequisite knowledge of online learning is required, although instruction will be offered in-person during the residencies and online via a technology orientation in advance of the residencies.
 Students must have Internet access, at their own expense, in order to participate in online portions of the program.Please check Minimum Technology Requirements for Online Courses to make sure your computer system is suitable.

 Welch Center for Graduate and Professional Studies

 Since its founding in 1885, Goucher College has been known for its commitment to excellence in liberal arts and sciences education.
 First located in downtown Baltimore, Goucher moved to its current suburban campus shortly after World War II.
 The college's undergraduate program consists of 18 departments and five specialized programs.
 Goucher College is accredited by the Middle States Association of Colleges and Schools.The Robert S. Welch Center for Graduate and Professional Studies was founded in 1977 to provide adults with educational opportunities.
-The Center also offers a Master of Arts in Arts Administration, a Master of Arts in Cultural Sustainability, a Master of Arts in Digital Arts, a Master in Education, a Master of Arts in Historic Preservation, and a Master of Arts in Teaching.
+The Center also offers a Master of Arts in Arts Administration, a Master of Arts in Cultural Sustainability, a Master of Arts in Digital Arts, a Master of Fine Arts in Digital Arts, a Master of Arts in Environmental Studies, a Master in Education, a Master of Arts in Historic Preservation, a Master of Arts in Management, and a Master of Arts in Teaching.